Opportunity and Inclusive Growth Institute

 Janet Currie is the Henry Putnam Professor of Economics and Public Affairs at Princeton University and the co-director of Princeton's Center for Health and Wellbeing.
 She also co-directs the Program on Families and Children at the National Bureau of Economic Research.
 She is on the board of reviewing editors of Science and has served as the editor of the Journal of Economic Literature and on the editorial board of the Quarterly Journal of Economics.
 Her research focuses on health and wellbeing, especially of children.
 She has written about early intervention programs, programs to expand health insurance and improve health care, public housing, and food and nutrition programs.
 Her current research focuses on socioeconomic differences in health and access to health care, environmental threats to health, and mental health.

 William A. ("Sandy") Darity Jr. is the Samuel DuBois Cook Professor of Public Policy, African and African American Studies, and Economics and the director of the Samuel DuBois Cook Center on Social Equity at Duke University.
 He has served as chair of the Department of African and African American Studies and was the founding director of the Research Network on Racial and Ethnic Inequality at Duke.
-Darity's research focuses on inequality by race, class and ethnicity, stratification economics, schooling and the racial achievement gap, North-South theories of trade and development, skin shade and labor market outcomes, the economics of reparations, the Atlantic slave trade and the Industrial Revolution, the history of economics, and the social psychological effects of exposure to unemployment.
+Darity's research focuses on inequality by race, class, and ethnicity; stratification economics, schooling, and the racial achievement gap; North-South theories of trade and development, skin shade, and labor market outcomes; the economics of reparations, the Atlantic slave trade, and the Industrial Revolution; the history of economics; and the social psychological effects of exposure to unemployment.

 Esther Duflo is the Abdul Latif Jameel Professor of Poverty Alleviation and Development Economics in the Department of Economics at the Massachusetts Institute of Technology and a co-founder and co-director of the Abdul Latif Jameel Poverty Action Lab.
 In her research, she seeks to understand the economic lives of the poor, with the aim to help design and evaluate social policies.
 With Abhijit Banerjee, she wrote Poor Economics: A Radical Rethinking of the Way to Fight Global Poverty, which won the Financial Times and Goldman Sachs Business Book of the Year Award in 2011 and has been translated into 17 languages.

 Kathryn Edin is the Bloomberg Distinguished Professor in the Department of Sociology, Zanvyl Krieger School of Arts and Sciences, and Department of Population, Family, and Reproductive Health, Bloomberg School of Public Health, at Johns Hopkins.
-Edin has taught at Harvard University as a professor of public policy and management at the Harvard Kennedy School, where she chaired their Multidisciplinary Program in Inequality and Social Policy.
+Edin has taught at Harvard University as a professor of public policy and management at the Harvard Kennedy School, where she chaired the Multidisciplinary Program in Inequality and Social Policy.
 She is a member of the Department of Health and Human Services advisory committee for the poverty research centers at Michigan, Wisconsin, and Stanford.
 Edin is a founding member of the MacArthur Foundation–funded Network on Housing and Families with Young Children and a past member of the MacArthur Network on the Family and the Economy.

 Philip Jefferson, a former research economist at the Federal Reserve Board, teaches courses on econometrics and poverty and inequality at Swarthmore College.
 His recent research has delved into issues such as the role of education as a buffer against unemployment, the effect of business cycles on poverty rates, and the distribution of income between labor and capital.
 Jefferson provides expert commentary on the Federal Reserve and the monetary policymaking process.
 Jefferson has held visiting appointments at the Federal Reserve Bank of New York and the University of California.
 Before coming to Swarthmore in 1997, he taught at Columbia University and the University of Virginia.